What is the Sports Premium?

 - perform safe self-rescue in different water-based situations

-- The only 2 children left can swim using a range of strokes (100%)
+- The 15 children left can swim using a range of strokes (100%)

 - 92% of children can perform safe self-rescue in different water-based situations.